50 ACC college basketball players to watch entering 2023-24 season

 The ACC Freshman of the Year and ACC Tournament MVP likely would have been a first-round pick in the NBA Draft.
 Filipowksi averaged 15.1 points and 9.0 rebounds per game last season.

-Joe Girard III, Syracuse
+Joe Girard III, Clemson

 The Syracuse transfer averaged 16.4 points per game for the sixth-best mark in the league.
 Girard shot 38.1% from 3-point range as a senior with the Orange.